Conditional Quantile Processes based on Series or Many Regressors: Proofs for Section

-\begin{lemma}[Uniform Linear Approximation] Suppose that $\hat \beta(u)$ is a minimizer of for each $u \in \mathcal{U}$, the data are in general position, and the conditions of Lemma \ref{Lemma:Rates} hold.
-The unperturbed case corresponds to $\mathcal{A}_n (\cdot) = 0$.
+We have the following lemma. \begin{lemma}[Uniform Linear Approximation] Consider the setting specified above.
+Suppose that the data are in general position so that (\ref{def:genpos}) holds, and further that the conditions of Lemma \ref{Lemma:Rates} hold for some sequence of scalars $(\eta_n)_{n\geq 1}$.
 Then